Best Warhammer 40k starter set 2026: Armageddon packs $1,137 in value for $299. Compare Leviathan, Combat Patrol, Starter Set & Intro by real savings

 Should I split a Warhammer 40k starter set with a friend?

 Absolutely.
 Every set in this lineup splits cleanly into two armies, and the math almost always works out in your favor.
+The Armageddon split is especially good, around $150 each for about $461 in models per side.
 Find a buddy, split the plastic, and get games in faster.

 Are push-fit models good for beginners?